adamrmoss/edu-basic/docs/edu-basic-language.md

 ### WRITE

 **Type:** Command (File I/O)
-**Syntax:** `WRITE expression TO fileHandle%`
+**Syntax:** `WRITE expression TO fileHandle%` or `WRITE array[] TO fileHandle%`
 **Description:** Writes data to a file.
 For strings: writes the text followed by a newline.
 For numbers: writes the binary representation (not text).
+For arrays, writes all elements sequentially in binary format.
 Text and binary operations can be mixed in the same file.
 **Example:**
 ```
 OPEN "output.txt" FOR OVERWRITE AS file%
 WRITE "Name: " TO file%
 WRITE playerName$ TO file%
 WRITE score% TO file%    ' Write binary integer
+WRITE numbers%[] TO file%    ' Write entire array
 CLOSE file%
 ```